deatrich/linux-home-server/database-server.md

 [dbsoftware]: https://www.zenarmor.com/docs/linux-tutorials/best-open-source-database-software
 [lamp]: https://en.wikipedia.org/wiki/LAMP_(software_bundle)

-## Installing the Server
+## Installing the server

 The main package for a MariaDB server is *mariadb-server*.
 It pulls in additional support packages, including the client software used to query the server databases.
 Once up and running it listens on port 3306, which is defined in *mariadb.cnf*.
 That file is found with other MySQL configuration files residing in */etc/mysql/* on a Debian-based system.
-Note that there is also a file named *my.cnf* in the configration area.
+Note that there is also a file named *my.cnf* in the configuration area.
 When you install MariaDB the file 'my.cnf' is a symbolic link, pointing through /etc/alternatives to 'mariadb.cnf'.